atas/ssg/README.md

 Your local php site will be running at **http://localhost:8001** with instant updates on page refresh, as PHP does.

-## How to use this repo without forking
+## Keep in touch with this repo's future updates

 * Create your empty repo on GitHub with nothing in it, nothing.
 * Clone this repo to your local.
 * `cd` into this repo and run
 ```
-git remote set-url origin git@github.com:Your-Username/your-new-repo.git
 git push
 git remote add upstream git@github.com:atas/ssg.git
 ```